jon-jacky/Piety/editors/ed.md

 a command line or input line without blocking, and then passes that line to *process_line*.

-Finally, the API provides the *ed* function that runs the application.
+Finally, the API provides the *main* function that runs the application.

 ## Modules ##